krauscode920/YFlow/README.md

 ## Version

-Current version: 0.2.0 (with YFormers integration)
+Current version: 0.2.0 (with YFormers integration and unified governance model)